A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 \subsubsection{Action Completed Node (Algorithm~\ref{algo:ActionCompleted})}

-The Action Completed is defined as an action node that corresponds an human execution of the action.
+Action Completed is defined as an action node that corresponds to a human execution of the action.
 In practice, once ticked, the node sends a request to the user device, which has to respond when the action is ended.
-Hence, the node keeps running until a positive feedback is sent from the human.
+Hence, the node keeps running until positive feedback is sent from the human.
 Once received, it sets the agent as available and returns \textit{SUCCESS}.